 Indian Valley Railroad's Shining Time Station is a very special place as it is the home of "Mr. Conductor", aptly named because of his smart attire, a railroad conductor's uniform.
-Mr. Conductor comes from a lineage of 18 inch tall benevolent beings whose origins are as mysterious as their powers which are used sparingly.
+Mr. Conductor comes from a lineage of 18-inch tall benevolent beings whose origins are as mysterious as their powers which are used sparingly.
 He can appear and disappear at will with the aid of magical gold dust, whose properties enable him to travel to and from the Island of Sodor - the land of talking trains.
-Mr. Conductor is fond of sharing tales of his engine friends' adventures, which often teaches a moral lesson applicable to any predicament his human friends may find themselves in.
+Mr. Conductor is fond of sharing tales of his engine friends' adventures, which often teaches a moral lesson applicable to any predicament his young human friends may find themselves in.
 He lives in a signal house on the wall mural of Shining Time Station.

 Mr. Conductor's home: the mural signal house

 Mr. Conductor is a shy individual who only reveals himself to children and adults whom he feels comfortable with.
 He also befriends and interacts with wildlife from monarch butterflies to squirrels and robins.

 (Season 1- 'Tis a Gift)

 We are first introduced to this person holding the title of Mr. Conductor during our first visit to Shining Time Station.
 A charming fellow with a Liverpool accent, Mr. Conductor's age is as mysterious as his comings and goings.
 He claims to have been working at Shining Time Station during the time when Stacy Jones' grandmother, Gracie was the stationmaster.
 Several decades later he was a special conductor on the same President's train that a young Harry Cupper worked during his early career in the Indian Valley Railroad.